aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

 ## Other EasyScore Features

 ### Dotted Notes
-To create a dotted note, simply append one or more periods to the note, e.g., 'A5/q..' which renders a quarter note with two dots.
+To create a dotted note, simply append one or more periods to the note, e.g., `A5/q..` which renders a quarter note with two dots.

 ### Chords
 To create a chord, simply place multiple notes in between parenthesis, e.g., `(C4 E4 G4)/q, A5` renders a `C-major` chord followed by an `A` note.

 ### Note Options
-You set `key=value` attributes on notes by placing the key/value pairs within brackets after the note, e.g., `A5[stem="up",id="foobar"]` will set the ID of this note to "foobar" and render it with an upwards stem.
+You set `key=value` attributes on notes by placing the key/value pairs within brackets after the note, e.g., `A5[stem="up",id="foobar"]` will set the ID of this note to `foobar` and render it with an upwards stem.